Dangers to the monarch butterfly and how to grow milkweed plants as food for monarch butterfly caterpillars

 What can be done to help Monarch Butterflies?

-People in America have been helping the monarchs by planting more milkweed.
-The seeds are readily available from Internet suppliers and on Amazon and eBay.
+People in America have been helping the monarchs by planting more milkweed. are readily available from Internet suppliers and on Amazon and eBay.
 There are species that will grow in the different climate zones too.
+The seeds

 A big problem that people who cultivate milkweed for the monarch caterpillars is that the larvae will eat so much food that they will strip the plants of leaves, flowers and seed-pods.
 If insufficient plants are grown to feed a growing army of these large and striped larvae then many of them will starve to death.